chrizlm/alx-system_engineering-devops/0x00-shell_basics/README.md

-This shell script prints absolute path name of current working directory
+This folder contains a list of basic shell scripts